 ~ ~ ~

 I’ve been thinking a lot about the discussion of appropriate attraction and lust since that uncomfortable incident at the rest stop.
-This morning I read Nick Roen’s helpful post on Spiritual Friendship’s blog, “Same-Sex Attraction in Real Life.”
+This morning I read Nick Roen’s on Spiritual Friendship’s blog, “Same-Sex Attraction in Real Life.”
 While physical desire is part of attraction (and Nick clearly states we should put lust to death), Nick suggests there are other components to attraction, other desires that should be examined: “desires for friendship, hospitality, emotional intimacy, sacrificial service, and love were there as well.
 All different desires, all colored by the same initial attraction.”

 I’m a guy who likes being a guy.
 I love my female friends, but I love hanging out with my guy friends too.
 And yeah, I’m still attracted to men, occasionally developing crushes on my guy friends.
 It’s always a surprise when it happens, and not exactly a pleasant one.
 But it’s a world of difference from what happened Saturday, feelings of lust stripped of any connection to the man’s personality.
 Just a random dude in a town I don’t remember.
 Reading the comments on Nick’s post left me frustrated, namely Denny Burke’s confusing statements.
 From what I can understand, Burke believes all same-sex attraction is sin—attractions formed from hormones and neurotransmitters I have no control over.
 It doesn’t matter I’ve committed to not acting on those feelings, whether physically through sexual behavior or internally through lust.
 Just the attraction itself, this complicated mess of a situation I find myself in, means I am sinning and need to repent.
 But how do you repent of desire itself?
 Do I avoid all friendships with men?
 Do I isolate myself from the Body of Christ in fear of developing another crush?
 Frankly, my life would be so much easier if I could say, “infatuations, be gone!”
 It would save me a lot of heartache.